-- prescribed titles and the registered disability worker, disability support worker and disability practitioner titles, so as to induce a belief that they are a registered disability worker - registration type or endorsement or their qualification to hold these when they do not, or are not qualified, to hold these - the division of the register in which they are registered.
+- registration type or endorsement or their qualification to hold these when they do not, or are not qualified, to hold these - the division of the register in which they are registered.

 A person must not provide prescribed disability services that they are not registered to carry out, or where they do so otherwise than in a prescribed circumstance.